 However, if you are a taxpayer who files a Schedule C, Profit or Loss from Business, with their Individual Income Tax Return, your odds of additional scrutiny go up.
 Tax professionals have long known that Schedule C is one of the most likely forms of a tax return to be selected for examination.
 If your return is ever selected, either by correspondence and/or field examination, the burden of proof remains with the taxpayer to prove entries, deductions and statements made on the tax return.
 The taxpayer must be able to substantiate certain elements of expenses in order to deduct them.
 Taxpayers must maintain adequate records to prove expenses and/or have sufficient evidence that will support a tax return assertion(s).
 As the saying goes, “The IRS will believe everything you say, so long as it is wrapped in proof.”

 Most transactions in business create a paper trail and will assist the realtor (entrepreneur) in supporting their income and deductions.
+Aside from doing this, they may also find answers to questions like “should realtors hire virtual assistants?“.
 For realtors, the most important income document they receive is their 1099-MISC, Miscellaneous Income, from their employer.
 It is highly advisable to reconcile the amount shown on the form to the amounts received throughout the year, either by maintaining a cash receipts journal, adding all the deposits received from your bank statement, or maintaining an electronic bookkeeping system.

 Expenses are the costs you incur to carry on your trade or business.
 Documentation for expenses usually comes in the form of cancelled checks, cash register tapes, vendor account statements, credit card receipts and statements, invoices, etc. For many types of expenses (mileage, travel & entertainment, gifts) the IRS requires “contemporaneous” records – meaning the tax record(s) is(are) created as the expense(s) or the event that creates the expense(s) occurs.
 Here too, a log of expenses should be kept.
 Whichever system you use to keep records, whether you keep a series of folders containing receipts, maintain an expense journal or have an electronic bookkeeping system, this is your tax audit defense system.